-In order to enhance our research activities, and complement our pending Model Confucius Institute status, we are establishing an autonomous division – the Centre for Africa-China Studies (CACS) – that will focus specifically on research and publication.
+In order to enhance our research activities, and complement our pending Model Confucius Institute status, we have established an autonomous division – the Centre for Africa-China Studies (CACS) – that focuses specifically on research and publication.

-The opening will take place at the UJCI on Thursday 22 November 2018.
-This will be a milestone event not only for the UJCI but for UJ in general, the South African research community, and Sino-Africa relations.
+The opening took place at the UJCI on Thursday 22 November 2018.
+This was a milestone event not only for the UJCI but for UJ in general, the South African research community, and Sino-Africa relations.